 John D. Mendlein, Ph.D., J.D. has served as our Vice Chairman of the Board of Directors since November 2011 and a director since April 2008.
 Dr. Mendlein has served as an Executive Partner of Flagship Pioneering, a venture capital firm, since February 2019.
 Prior to that, Dr. Mendlein served as President, Corporate and Product Strategy, of Moderna, Inc. (formerly known as Moderna Therapeutics, Inc.), a clinical stage biotechnology company, from January 2018 to February 2019.
 He also previously served as our Chief Executive Officer, as well as the founding Chairman of the Board and Chief Science Officer.
-Dr. Mendlein also serves as a member of the board of aTyr Pharma, Inc., a biopharmaceutical company, a position he has held since July 2010, and served as its Chief Executive Officer from September 2011 to November 2017.
-From July 2010 to December 2015, Dr. Mendlein also served as Executive Chairman of the board of directors for aTyr Pharma, Inc. He also holds board positions with Axcella Health, Inc., an amino acid biologics company, The BIO (Biotechnology Industry Organization) emerging companies board, Editas Medicine, Inc., a genome editing company, and Moderna Therapeutics, Inc. Dr. Mendlein previously served from 2005 to 2008 as the Chief Executive Officer of Adnexus Therapeutics, Inc., a biopharmaceutical company, which was purchased by Bristol-Myers Squibb (BMY) in 2008.
+Dr. Mendlein also served as a member of the board of aTyr Pharma, Inc., a biopharmaceutical company, from July 2010 to June 2019, as Executive Chairman of its Board of Directors from July 2010 to December 2015 and as its Chief Executive Officer from September 2011 to November 2017.
+He also holds board positions with The BIO (Biotechnology Industry Organization) emerging companies board and Editas Medicine, Inc., a genome editing company.
+Dr. Mendlein previously served from 2005 to 2008 as the Chief Executive Officer of Adnexus Therapeutics, Inc., a biopharmaceutical company, which was purchased by Bristol-Myers Squibb (BMY) in 2008.
 Dr. Mendlein also served on the board of directors of Monogram Biosciences, Inc., an HIV and oncology diagnostic company that was acquired by Laboratory Corporation of America Holdings in 2009.
 Before that, he served as Chairman and Chief Executive Officer of Affinium Pharmaceuticals Ltd. (acquired by Debiopharm Group) from 2000 to 2005, and board member, General Counsel and Chief Knowledge Officer at Aurora Bioscience Corporation (acquired by Vertex Pharmaceuticals, Inc.) from August 1996 to September 2001.
-Dr. Mendlein holds a Ph.D. in physiology and biophysics from the University of California, Los Angeles, a J.D. from the University of California, Hastings College of the Law, and a B.S. in biology from the University of Miami.
+Dr. Mendlein holds a Ph.D. in physiology and biophysics from the University of California, Hastings College of the Law, and a B.S. in biology from the University of Miami.